What Is Multiple Myeloma?

 chemotherapy helps to enhance the treatment effect

 therapy and medicine treatment.
-Immunotherapy is a treatment method to stimulate
+New therapy is a treatment method to stimulate

 the body's own immune system to resist cancer.
 One of its ways is to give the